gromacs/releng/docs/releng.rst

 defined in :file:`options.py`), and the set of labels supported by each build agent is defined in :file:`agents.py`.

-The building is orchestrated by a workflow build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the configuration axis values as a build parameter.
+The building is orchestrated by a pipeline build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the configuration axis values as a build parameter.
 The matrix build uses the standard sequence with releng Python scripts.